Linear resources in Haskell

 consume f1 closeFile

-To solve this, I’d love to see type level Sets which allow for tests like Find i (Add i s) to be true for all s.
+To solve this, I’d love to see type level Sets which allow for tests like Find i (Add i s)

 I’d love to hear what others have to say about this idea, and alternative methods which can be used to implement similar ideas.